 For thousand of years, Chamomile Tea is being used in the treatment of a huge range of health disorders.
 The reason is quite obvious, Chamomile Tea is indeed, a great source of health and beauty properties.
 But in this article we would mainly focus on the utility of Chamomile Tea for the people with sleeping disorder.

-In the recent years, herbs have gained huge popularity among the people belonging to all classes.
-Because of their proven benefits to cure a lot of diseases and beauty properties, herbs are increasingly being suggested to treat almost all categories of health issues.
+In recent years, herbs have gained huge popularity among the people belonging to all classes.
+Because of their proven benefits to cure lot of diseases and beauty properties, herbs are increasingly being suggested to treat almost all categories of health issues.
 In today's article, we are going to discuss about a very popular herb "Chamomile tea", which is believed to have extraordinary health benefits.
-Our article would focus specially upon the question, if Chamomile tea does make one sleepy and we would seek for the scientific explanation.
+Our article would focus specially upon the question, if Chamomile tea does help one sleep and we would seek for the scientific explanation.